StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ## Overview

 The StackState Splunk integration synchronizes events, metrics, health and topology data from Splunk to StackState.
-The integration uses StackState Agent V1 and StackState Agent V2:
+The integration uses StackState Agent V1 (legacy) and StackState Agent V2:

-* [StackState Agent V1](../../../setup/agent/agent-v1.md) is used to collect Splunk events and metrics data.
+* [StackState Agent V1 \(legacy\)](../../../setup/agent/agent-v1.md) is used to collect Splunk events and metrics data.
 It can also be used to collect topology data when the Splunk Topology V1 integration is configured.
 * [StackState Agent V2](../../../setup/agent/about-stackstate-agent.md) is used to collect health data.
 It can also be used to collect topology data when the Splunk Topology V2 integration is configured.

 Splunk is a [StackState core integration](/stackpacks/integrations/about_integrations.md#stackstate-core-integrations "StackState Self-Hosted only").

 ![Data flow](../../../.gitbook/assets/stackpack-splunk.svg)

-* StackState Agent V1 periodically connects to the configured Splunk instance to execute Splunk saved searches and retrieve data:
+* StackState Agent V1 (legacy)periodically connects to the configured Splunk instance to execute Splunk saved searches and retrieve data:
   * Topology data from the searches configured in the Splunk Topology V1 Agent check.
   * Metrics data from the searches configured in the Splunk Metrics Agent check.
   * Events data from the searches configured in the Splunk Events Agent check.